edenb-dev/Game-Map-Maker/README.md

 #### Block Picker Mode

-When activated the user can select a block from the grid.<br>
+When activated the user can select a block from the grid, and can then start drawing with it.<br>
 - Press 'b' to activate / deactivate.

 #### Hand Mode